Nottingham Building Society's Huntingdon branch

 The Cambridgeshire market town is well known as the birthplace of Oliver Cromwell in 1599.
 Home to many local businesses, including Huntingdon Racecourse, it lies close to the A14 and A141 and has direct rail services to London Kings Cross station.
 Once a convent, Hinchingbrooke House in Huntingdon is said to be haunted.
 Former Prime Minister John Major served as the MP for the town for 22 years until his retirement in 2001.

 Our branch is based in a central location on High Street near to the town’s many shops and services, including hairdressers, bakery and the town hall.
-Whether it’s explaining which of our many savings accounts is right for you or talking through estate planning, our team are ready to help.
+Whether it’s helping you open one of our many savings accounts or talking through estate planning, our team are ready to help.
 They can also assist with finding a mortgage through our mortgage broker service, provided by Nottingham Mortgage Services, or help you with home insurance.

 Services available at our branch include